xiaoyatang/DynamicCLS/README.md

 This model is an updated version of a Three-stage transformer in another paper by us.
 You can also refer to our repository **[3stageFormer](https://github.com/xiaoyatang/3stageFormer.git)**.

+Built upon the Three-stage transformer, we implement a dynamic receptive field in 'model.py'.
+Other settings remain the same.

 ### 📁 `feats` Directory Setup.
 Step 1: Download Required Files(this step is to prepare necessary files used by 'prna')